AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 ### Explore the chatbot's capabilities by watching this short video
+<h1>Explore the chatbot's capabilities by watching this short video</h1>
 <a href="https://github.com/AzizBenAli/AI-Assistant-for-Knowledge-and-Data-Exploration/assets/116091818/ec1e73d5-9b27-4c11-a00b-44b5cecaa259" target="_blank">
     <img src="path_to_your_image.png" alt="Video Thumbnail" width="900" height="300">
 </a>